TrueBlocks/trueblocks-core/src/other/migrations/README.md

 # Editing the Configuration TOML file

 You should now be in the destination folder created above.
-The folders should look like this:
+The folders should look something like this (the `cache` folder may be different):

 <img alt="Folders" src="https://github.com/TrueBlocks/trueblocks-core/blob/new-default-dir/src/other/migrations/folders.png" width="250px" />